bntti/animelist/README.md

 Anime data is taken from [here](https://github.com/manami-project/anime-offline-database) and the AGPL-3.0 license is used because of that.

 ## Features
-- Accounts
+- `/animes`
   - Listing all animes and sorting them by their average score
   - Searching animes
+  - Searching animes by tag (select a tag from `/anime/<id>` view)
+- `/anime/<id>`
+  - Viewing more detailed information about a specific anime
+- `/login` and `/register`
+  - Accounts
+- `/list/<id>`
   - Personal anime list
+  - Seeing others' lists
+- `/profile/<id>`
   - Importing data from MyAnimeList
+  - Setting to show hidden anime (There are no hidden anime in Heroku because of database table size restrictions)
+  - Statistics of watched anime
+  - Seeing others' profiles
+- `/related`
+  - Seeing related animes that are not on your list

+### Future features
+- Listing tags to search by in /animes

 ### Features that I might add if I have enough time
-- Seeing related animes that are not on your list
-- Statistics of watched anime
 - Adding users as friends
 - Watch history